br00k/terraformware/README.md

 The version of your terraform can be checked running: `terraform version` (it will tell you if a newer version is available).

 ## how to use terraform Infoblox provider (Broken!!
-API version mismatch with our Infoblox)
+API version mismatch with our Infoblox version)
-#### No worries: this task is actually carried out through the python API and this section can be ignored
+#### this task is actually carried out through the python API and this section can be ignored

 Download [terraform infoblox provider](https://github.com/prudhvitella/terraform-provider-infoblox/releases/)